 FORT THOMAS, Ky. - A judge was bound by Kentucky law when she refused to grant Alisha Mathis’ request for a domestic violence order against her estranged husband, an attorney told WCPO Wednesday.

-Attorney Rick Scott said he understands if people are upset that Judge Lisa Bushelman turned down Mathis' petition in April, if they are thinking it might have prevented Mathis’ husband from shooting her four times Tuesday morning and then killing himself, as police said he did.
+Attorney Rick Scott said he understands if people are upset that Judge Lisa Bushelman turned down Mathis' petition in April, if they are thinking it might have prevented Mathis’ husband from shooting her five times Tuesday morning and then killing himself, as police said he did.

 But many people don't understand how the law works in these cases, Scott said.

 Alisha Mathis pleaded for help in her April 16 filing, writing in long hand that her husband was "verbally abusive … claiming I would never see my dogs again … possibly even following me.
 I'm in fear for the safety of myself and two dogs … [He] is on medication for mental illness to which I firmly believe he hasn't taken."

 Six days later, Bushelman said no, writing on her order: "No allegation of domestic violence."